Rules and Regulations

-9.4 Shooting, recording, interviewing or the like are strictly prohibited in the Dormitory area.
-If any of these activities are intended, an application to SAO must first be made 10 working days in advance.
+9.4 Shooting, recording, interviewing or the like are strictly prohibited in the Residential Hall area.
+If any of these activities are intended, an application to SAO and Warden’s Team must first be made 5 working days in advance.

-10.1 In order to maintain normal operations of the Dormitory, staff will conduct inspections and enter the bedrooms at all times when necessary.
+10.1 In order to maintain normal operations of the Residential Hall, staff will conduct inspections and enter the bedrooms at all times when necessary.

-10.3 For public health and safety reasons, the College has the right to request residents to move out of the Dormitory.
+10.3 For public health and safety reasons, the College has the right to request residents to move out of the Residential Hall.
 Balance of residence fee will be refunded in due course.

-11.1 Residents who drop out or are taking leave of absence shall have their residency terminated and shall move out of the Dormitory within 5 working days.
+11.1 Residents who drop out or are taking leave of absence shall have their residency terminated and shall move out of the Residential Hall within 5 working days.
 All prior payments are non-refundable and non-transferable.

-11.2 Residents who are deemed unfit to stay at the Dormitory by a medical doctor because of illness shall have their residency terminated.
+11.2 Residents who are deemed unfit to stay at the Residential Hall by a medical doctor because of illness shall have their residency terminated.
 The College shall have the discretion to decide on how to handle the prior payments made by the residents.

-11.3 Residents must move out of the Dormitory on or before the specified date.
-Residence deposits of those late check-out residents shall be forfeited.
+11.3 Residents must move out of the Residential Hall on or before the specified date.
 The College has the right to dispose of the personal belongings in the bedrooms.
 In case of academic needs, an application for an early check-out or an extension of residency can be made.
 The extended residency shall not be later than the specified date.
-Residence fees shall be calculated on a daily basis.

 Residents who violated the rules and regulations will result in the recording according to the following Disciplinary Points System.
 Residents who have incurred 60 points will result in immediate termination of residency by the College without any refund.